victor-dp/robosat_geoc/README.md

 Contributions and Services:
 ---------------------------

 - Pull Requests are welcome !
 Feel free to send code...
   Don't hesitate either to initiate a prior discussion throught tickets on any implementation question.

-- Developpers should look first at the `Makefile`, as he provides several helpful rules.
+- Developpers should look first at the <a href="https://raw.githubusercontent.com/datapink/robosat.pink/master/Makefile">Makefile</a>, as he provides several helpful rules.

 - If you want to collaborate through code production and maintenance on a long term basis, please get in touch, co-edition with an ad hoc governance can be considered.